The Bioinformaticians’ Shed

 Welcome to The Bioinformaticians’ Shed – a fortnightly meetup for local researchers and students to share and demonstrate current bioinformatics approaches/tools.
-Convenor Tom Harrop, who joined Melbourne Bioinformatics as a Senior Bioinformatician in February, is keen to welcome all to this new (currently online) meetup launched in August 2021.
+Convenors Tom Harrop and Steven Morgan are keen to welcome you all to this (currently online) series, which was launched in August 2021.

 We’re connecting a community of people doing bioinformatics across the Parkville precinct, helping us all to keep up with common tools, issues and new approaches.
 These meetups are perfect for lone bioinformaticians based in wet-labs and those working in bioinformatics groups and cores – we all have something to learn from each other in this fast-paced environment.